 Do not use cf. ("compare") where you mean See or See also.

 Names of Native American tribes form their plural by adding s (the Hopis).

-- Create a list of discipline-specific terms and any treatments that vary from CMOS/Webster’s style.
+Create a list of discipline-specific terms and usages as well as any treatments that vary from CMOS/M-W style.